-Welcome.
-Welcome to Ideagen, ideas leader radio.
-Today we have with us an exclusive Ideagen interview with one of the 2016 Power 100, UN Foundation President and CEO, Kathy Calvin.
+Welcome to Ideagen Ideas Leader Radio.
+Today we have an exclusive interview with one of the 2016 Ideagen Power 100, UN Foundation President and CEO, Kathy Calvin.

-I do really find it interesting that you say his goal was to be innovative and bold, and so is the UN Foundation.
-Going off of that inspired you to join the UN Foundation?
+I do really find it interesting that you say Ted Turner's goal was to be innovative and bold, and so is the UN Foundation.
+Going off of that what inspired you to join the UN Foundation?

 Well, I hadn't worked in the non-profit sector and when Ted and the former president Tim Wirth invited me to join, I thought, "Wow.
 What do I know?
 What could I bring?"